This project will only be funded if it reaches its goal by .

 This is just a taste of some of the profound and inspiring meanings this film will explore in telling Machanic Manyeruke's story.
 Others might include some of the dark and challenging moments Machanic faced in his journey.
 All these stories will be told not by a narrator, but, instead, by Machanic himself and by his family, friends, neighbors, and others close to him, like Lieutenant Thomas Kagoro of the Salvation Army, who rescued him on the streets of Harare.
 We will also hear from those who inspired and supported Machanic in developing his distinct musical style, including fellow musicians like Oliver Mtukudzi, and from leading scholars of Zimbabwean music.
 In this process many truths and insights will come forth that I have no idea of now.
 They will be at the film's heart.

 Furthermore, all these stories will be told against the background of seeing Machanic in his day-to-day activities: helping organize the youth of his township of Chitungwiza, for example, to provide services Zimbabwe’s government no longer provides, or leading his music team to celebrate a community or Salvation Army event, or working with family to farm land in his home village, or recording new songs with his talented team of musicians, as he now does, with computer-based recording equipment in his own home in Chitungwiza.
 Such scenes will bring to life many realities of life in contemporary Zimbabwe that Machanic and other characters we meet will reflect on.
+(For some examples of how I capture such realities in film, look at some sample passages from my film African Christianity Rising: Stories from Zimbabwe online here.)

 In all this, viewers will get to know a man shaped by his life and faith to be a humble servant of his people and a voice of reconciliation in his country--a person shaped by his ongoing walk with God, whom he has come to know in deeply personal ways, ways reflected in the moving songs he writes and performs.
 These songs, often reflecting dramatic moments in his own life, and heard over a montage of shots conveying these realities, will be powerful vessels in this film.
 When translated into English at moving moments of our film, they will make Machanic’s outstanding music better known throughout the English-speaking world and beyond.